mongodb/specifications/source/find_getmore_killcursors_commands.rst

 The find command **does not support querying on system collections**, so if drivers are using any system collections instead of the inprog, killop, unlock, etc. commands they SHOULD default to using the old-style OP_QUERY.

-Any driver that provides helpers for any of the special collections below SHOULD use the replacement commands if **ismaster.maxWireVersion >= 4** or higher.
+Any driver that provides helpers for any of the special collections below SHOULD use the replacement commands if **hello.maxWireVersion >= 4** or higher.

 .. list-table:: Special Collection Names
    :widths: 15 30